 One of the most prominent cases of corruption in the business sector relates to an investigation by the US Department of Justice into a massive bribery scheme in Uzbekistan's telecommunications sector.
-Following the Manhattan federal court's decision, the Swedish telecom company Telia and its Uzbek subsidiary Coscom had to pay a combined total penalty of more than US\$965 million to resolve bribery charges (US Department of Justice 2017).
+Following the Manhattan federal court's decision, the Swedish telecom company Telia and its Uzbek subsidiary Coscom had to pay a combined total penalty of more than US\$965 million to resolve profession is granted by the state rather than the specialised body.

+5 It is noteworthy that according to article 3(1) of the Law on Advocacy, the Ministry of Justice acts as the licensing body for lawyers (advocates), and issues permits allowing them to represent people and entities.
+Thus, the access to legal bribery charges (US Department of Justice 2017).
 By using the shell companies and bank accounts in the US, Telia and Coscom were found to have bribed the Uzbek government between 2007 and 2012 to establish a lucrative telecommunications business in the country.